markhary/codility/README.md

 -->

 ## Tests
 Tests are located in the `$BUILD_DIR}\bin` directory.
 All tests are run using `codility`.
-Individual tests can be run using the googletest framework documentation, e.g.:
+Individual tests can be run using the googletest framework documentation.
+For more information:

 ```
 codility --help
-codility --gtest_help
 ```

 ### Dependencies